USS Turner (DD-648)

 USS Turner (DD-648), was a Gleaves-class destroyer of the United States Navy.
 She was commissioned on 15 April 1943 and sank after suffering internal explosions on 3 January 1944.

 Service history

 Commission

-Turner was named for Captain Daniel Turner and was laid down on 16 November 1942 at Kearny, New Jersey, by the Federal Shipbuilding & Drydock Co. and launched on 28 February 1943; sponsored by Mrs. Louis E. Denfeld.
-The ship was commissioned on 15 April 1943 at the New York Navy Yard.
+Turner was named for Captain Daniel Turner and was laid down on 16 November 1942 at Kearny, New Jersey, by the Federal Shipbuilding & Drydock Co. and launched on 28 February 1943.
+The ship was sponsored by Mrs. Louis E. Denfeld and commissioned on 15 April 1943 at the New York Navy Yard.

 Convoy duty

 Turner completed outfitting at the New York Navy Yard and then conducted shakedown and antisubmarine warfare training out of Casco Bay, Maine until early June.
 On the 9th, she returned to New York to prepare for her first assignment: a three-day training cruise with the newly commissioned aircraft carrier Bunker Hill.
 Returning to New York on 22 June, she departed again the next day on her first real wartime assignment, service in the screen of a transatlantic convoy UGS 11.
 First, she sailed with a portion of that convoy to Norfolk, Virginia, arriving that same day.
 On 24 June, the convoy departed Hampton Roads and shaped a course eastward across the Atlantic.
 After an uneventful voyage, she escorted her convoy into port at Casablanca, French Morocco, on 18 July.
 She departed with return convoy GUS 10 on 23 July and arrived back in New York on 9 August.
 Later that month, she was in the screen of a convoy to Guantanamo Bay, Cuba, making a brief stop at Hampton Roads along the way.
 On the return trip, she rendezvoused with the British carrier HMS Victorious and accompanied her to Norfolk.